 When Is the CERB Available?

 The CERB portal is scheduled to open April 6 through the Government of Canada website.

 You may apply online or by phone.
 A schedule has been developed to help provide the best service possible:

-If you’re enrolled in direct deposit, you can expect you CERB first payment within three business days of applying.
-If you’re getting a payment by cheque, you can look for the cheque to arrive within 10 days.
+If you’re enrolled in direct deposit, you can expect your first CERB payment within three business days of applying.
+If you’re getting a payment by check, you can look for the check to arrive within 10 days.
 Payments will be made every four weeks and will be available from March 15 to October 3, 2020.

 How Quickly Will Funds Come Through?

 It’s important to know that you’ll need to apply and confirm your eligibility for CERB every four weeks (to a maximum of 16 weeks) if your situation continues.

 Not sure how you’re going to keep your employees on the payroll if your business is in decline?
 The Temporary Wage Subsidy will cover up to 75% of their wages.